 objects concepts events

-The objects in the vials, the assemblages (french term; “ahsem/blahj”), are usually self explanatory; a leaf, a twig, some lake water, sandpaper, food, cotton, building materials … representing everyday objects we use and find, the minutiae of our daily lives.
-I place them in glass and sometimes in saline, as a framing device so we can appreciate them, however humble, for their formal & conceptual beauties.
+The objects in the vials, the assemblages (french term; “ahsem/blahj”, silent “es”), are usually self explanatory; a leaf, a twig, some lake water, sandpaper, food scraps, cotton, building materials … representing everyday objects we use and find, small traces of our daily lives.
+I place them in glass and sometimes in saline as a framing device so we can appreciate them, however humble, for their formal & conceptual beauties.

 The contents of the vial below are tissue paper that was wrapped around some throat lozenges, and saline solution.
 I peeled the liner paper away, placed it in a vial and when it seemed a little too inert, i added the saline.
-Especially with the little air bubbles, it became other-worldly beautiful … to me at least.
+Especially with the little air bubbles (zoom), it became other-worldly beautiful … at least to me.

-Names for vials that appear empty (below), containing only the air and molecular residue from a particular moment in time, refer to ideas and events that occur mainly, though not always, during the date or days the vials are open.
-These vials, sealed with microscopic remnants inside them, are titled conceptually the way any painting, sculpture, song or story would be.
+Names for vials that appear “empty” (below), containing both the air and microscopic residue from a particular moment in time, refer to ideas and events that occur mainly, though not always, during the days or date the vials are open.
+These vials, sealed with molecular remnants inside them, are titled conceptually the way any painting, sculpture, song or story would be.
 I then tag them with the season and year for context.